Claudye/socialsharer/README.md

 ### Note
     Attention, for the share button on all channels to work, you must at least add the description via the `Sharer::description($description)`, or via `$all->description($description)` or via the html description tag.
+    You can also check your browser console to see if there is an error